This course may be taken prior to or during the same term.

 Refer to information on Orientation.

-New freshmen and transfer students must attend Orientation prior to registration.
+New first-time-in-college (freshmen) students must attend new student orientation in order to register for classes.
+New transfer students have the option to complete a virtual orientation session, but it is not mandatory in order to register for classes.
 For additional information, please see the Orientation website.
 Please use the Student Schedule Organization Tools for assistance with organizing your schedule.

 Refer to information on Progress to Degrees and Academic Advising.